yoavniran/mocha-stirrer/readme.md

 * `mocks` - (optional) object map or function returning an object map.
 Used to create [sinon mocks](http://sinonjs.org/docs/#mocks-api), each entry in the object map should be an object reference

+* `delay` - (optional, default: false) When true, cup instance will be created but not setup. meaning non of the fakes will be defined. [start](#cupStartSection) method must be called in order for setup to occur. see the [Stirring section](#stirringSection) for further details on the order of how things are set up and run

 * `transform` - (optional) function receives the currently assigned parameters to the cup instance (cup.pars).
 If provided, transform will be run every time the cup setup logic is executed which, unless the setupImmediate flag is set to true, will be during the before